 It’s unacceptable that vulnerable associates are being made to wait for this matter to be addressed.

 NHS England advises associates with concerns about not receiving previous NHS earnings, or indeed having their contract terminated, to bring this to the attention of their local NHS area team.
 The local area team is the body responsible for the management of NHS dental contracts.
-The contact details for the local teams can be found on page three of the Letter of preparedness dated 20 March.

 To further address the issue we proposed a temporary legislative solution to ensure that we were able to use more than words to influence a practice owner not making appropriate payments.
 We know that discussions have been taking place with the Department of Health and Social Care, but we’ve told NHS England we need resolution of this issue now so that we can make sure that all associates are treated fairly.

 Until we hear back from NHS England, our attempts to resolve associate members’ situations are hampered.
 Please be assured that we will keep up the pressure and update those who have logged cases when we have information.
 The moment we have a way forward we will resume this service.

 The NHS has said that it will continue to pay NHS contract payments to NHS practices in England and Wales, and to NHS dentists in Scotland and Northern Ireland.